This page contains affiliate links. Learn more.

 But I suspect the first option is preferred in most places because of practical and business reasons.
 In order to keep the time and procedure more easily manageable.
 This analogy is just my own and it might be wrong.

 As an anecdote what comes to the positive “side effects” of EBOO, I noticed my tolerance for alcohol was reduced significantly.
-Although it’s good to avoid alcoholic drinks altogether during serious therapy, I made a mistake and went to the nightlife of Kuta soon one day after my first session and I was almost scared how even small sip of an ordinary small shot went up into my head.
+Although it’s good to avoid alcoholic drinks altogether during serious anti-aging therapy protocol, I made a mistake and went to the nightlife of Kuta soon one day after my first session and I was almost scared how even small sip of an ordinary small shot went up into my head.
 So it means something surely had happened in terms of boosting metabolism and cell breathing and improving other cellular functions and oxygen delivery within body.
 In total I took two sessions and the effect lasted for many weeks, even two months or so if I can remember right.

 If you have more time and are fine with autohemo and saline only, in Goa, India there is good and affordable holistic doctor at Healthy Healing Goa.
 I was there too as I wrote earlier.
 In chronic conditions the holistic approach is very important including dietary and supplements consultation.